Due to a lack of housing inventory, we have currently not accepting applications. We anticipate opening applications in February of 2019

 The following is a brief overview of the qualifications for our program and is provided for informational purposes only.
-We encourage you to apply for our housing program even if you think you do not qualify.
-If you are interested in more details, or to apply, please call the number(s) listed below.

-- We/I can provide proof of reliable income.
+- Can provide proof of reliable income.

 - Proof of steady, reliable income as required.